appwrite/assistant/tests/how-do-i-use-the-users-api-to-create-a-new-user-with-dart.md

-To create a new user with Dart using the users API, you can use the `create` method provided by the `Users` class.
+To create a new user with the users API in Dart, you can use the `create` method from the `Users` class.
 Here is an example code snippet:

 ```dart
 import 'package:dart_appwrite/dart_appwrite.dart';